d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 Collecting a stack trace (can we correclty capture a thread's ID?
 Can we access the stack trace?
 Do we even need the stack trace?)

 **Capturing program state** for running test (what is the mechanism?)
-    - `-pin_memory-range`
+    - `-pin_memory-range` to contain Pin in a certain address range - may help woth reproduction
     - JIT mode

-> On Linux IA-32 architectures, Pintools are built non-PIC (Position Independent Code), which allows the compiler to inline both local and global functions.
-Tools for Linux Intel(R) 64 architectures are built PIC, but the compiler will not inline any globally visible function due to function pre-emption.
+> On Linux IA-32 architectures, Pintools are built **non-PIC** (Position Independent Code), which allows the compiler to inline both local and global functions.
+Tools for Linux Intel(R) **64 architectures are built PIC**, but the compiler will not inline any globally visible function due to function pre-emption.
 Therefore, it is advisable to declare the subroutines called by the analysis function as 'static' on Linux Intel(R) 64 architectures.

-How do we deal with this (PIE/non-PIE)
+How do we deal with this (PIE/non-PIE)? (dynamic object tree dump - IMO requires full instrumentation of all memory accesses inside every function call)

 # Thoughts on Architecture

 ## Capturing arguments & return values

-* to consider: if we will be dealing with anything other than built-in types (primitives), would it even be possible to reliably instrument a function for return-value retreival?
+* to consider: if dealing with anything other than built-in types (primitives), would it even be possible to reliably (statically) instrument a function for return-value retreival?
     * returning a temporary uses things like copy/move elision, NRVO, ... (compiler-specific tricks for inlined functions, ...)
     * if we cannot reliably capture those kinds of objects, we would need dynamic instrumentation to inspect every single branch (linked call) **after** it happens, registering the returned value
     * this could boil down to just calling the proper ctor before a `return`